13 Best Rods For Salmon Fishing In Rivers

 Lamiglas X-11 Salmon Rod

-If you are looking for a rod that won’t break the bank and that will fit into most anglers budgets, the 9 foot 6 inch or the 10’6 Lamiglas X-11 Salmon rod is one of the best salmon river rods that you can use for casting lures that will cost you less than $120.00.
+When looking for a rod that won’t break the bank and that will fit into most budgets, the 9 foot 6-inch or the 10’6 Lamiglas X-11 Salmn rod is one of the best salmon river rods for casting lures under $130.00.

-The LX96MSGH model is a Drift/Float/lure rod. but the LX 106 MLS is good if you intend to float fish more than throw lures.
+The LX96MSGH model is a Drift/Float/lure rod.
+The LX 106 MLS is good if you intend to float fish more than throw lures.

 They also have a great 8’6 rod model number LX86MHS that is excellent for the lure guys.